LostBeard/SpawnDev.BlazorJS.Cryptography/README.md

 ### PortableCrypto Classes
 The classes `DotNetCrypto`, `BrowserCrypto`, and `BrowserWASMCrypto` all inherit from [`PortableCrypto`](#portablecrypto-abstract-class) to provide a shared interface to common cryptography methods regardless of the platform the app is being executed on.

+### IPortableCrypto Interface
+PortableCrypto implements the IPortableCrypto interface.
+Therefore all implementing classes, `DotNetCrypto`, `BrowserCrypto`, and `BrowserWASMCrypto`, implement it also.

 **DotNetCrypto**
 - Uses .Net System.Security.Cryptography on the executing platform